When the Crowd Amplifies the Worst — and When the Metric Doesn't Hold¶

 The selection signal is fragile.
 It survives a judge swap in sign and ordering, but not a simulation re-roll.
 One seed per scenario is not a finding; it is an anecdote with a confidence interval we didn't compute.

-• Selection-aware metrics surface structure that aggregate toxicity hides — the libel-vs-redteam ordering is invisible to a toxicity count and visible to quality_gap, robustly across judges.
+quality_gap/spreadand is non-circular.
+That is the durable contribution. - Selection-aware metrics surface structure that aggregate toxicity hides — in the single runs, the libel-vs-redteam ordering was invisible to a toxicity count and visible to

-• Next: a multi-seed study under a single fixed model regime (sim + judge), with confidence intervals, before any of the magnitudes are quoted as findings.
+- Next: a multi-seed study under a single fixed model regime (sim + judge), with confidence intervals, before any of the magnitudes are quoted as findings.
+(Since done — see the Updates below; all three hypotheses failed.)

 This post started as "the crowd amplifies the worst."
 It ended as "the crowd amplified the worst in the runs we happened to generate, the ordering looked judge-robust, and then we preregistered the replication and it did not hold."
 We ran the test that retired our own headline — that is the honest version, and the one worth publishing.